 The Ph.D. dissertation is intended to demonstrate the student's capacity for independent research.
 In it, the student should make an original contribution to knowledge.
-(Graduate Faculty Action, February 15, 1973) The dissertation usually requires a year or more of study.
-Registration in dissertation research units for on-campus students, or by petition, in absentia after the completion of the required 16 units beyond the master's degree is optional.
+(Graduate Faculty Action, February 15, 1973).
+The dissertation usually requires a year or more of study.

+Registration in dissertation research hours for on-campus students, or by petition, in absentia after the completion of the required 64 hours beyond the master's degree is optional.
 This registration typically comes after the course work is completed and before the time limits are reached.
-The College of Education does not limit the number of dissertation research units a student can take, however, no more than eight units can be counted toward the Ph.D. and at least one unit is expected.
+The College of Education does not limit the number of dissertation research hours a student can take, however, no more than 32 hours can be counted toward the Ph.D. and at least 4 hours is expected.